About Would Works

 Shirley Evans

-Artisan Lead
+Artisan Leader

 Shirley was born and raised in Compton, California.
 Before coming to Would Works, she worked as a caretaker in a convalescent home and a security guard.
 Shirley was an exceptional Would Works Artisan for three years before becoming the Artisan Lead.
 Shirley has two daughters and is a dedicated grandmother.